 You may be bummed out, down in the dumps, and you just need to talk to someone but you can’t.
 Aside from seeing your Therapist, here’s 3 simple things to do today to fight depression.

-Try to do things that Introduce the opposite emotion to what you’re feeling.
-It may sound silly, but there a lot of truth to the phrase “fake it ‘til you make it”.
-It helps your mood, and you will be more productive.
-Here’s some ideas…..
+Try to do something that introduces the opposite emotion of what you’re feeling.
+It may sound silly, but the laws of neuroplasticity tell us that there’s a lot of truth to the phrase “fake it ‘til you make it.”
+Here are a few ideas to get you started:

-- browse Buzzfeed or your favorite sports or entertainment website
+- Browse Buzzfeed, Pinterest, or your favorite sports or entertainment website

 Depression does a spectacular job of coloring the way we look at the world and ourselves.
-When work gets particularly overwhelming, try thinking about the situation in a different way by asking yourself these questions:
+When a situation becomes particularly overwhelming, try thinking about it in a different way by asking yourself these questions:

 - How much will this matter in a week?
 A month?
 A year?